Home Medical Malpractice Emergency Room Error

 What Are Common Emergency Room Errors?

-Laboratory errors: Oftentimes emergency room staff will have to send tests to labs within the hospital to determine what is wrong with a patient.
-If the lab mishandles the test or returns incorrect information, it could lead to a misuse of medication, or a delay in treatment.
+Laboratory errors: Oftentimes, emergency room staff will have to send tests to labs within the hospital to determine what is wrong with a patient.
+If the lab mishandles the test or returns incorrect information, it could lead to a misuse of medication or a delay in treatment.

-Medication errors: The wrong medicine will make a patient sicker, or even cause death.
+Medication errors: The wrong medicine will make a patient sicker or even cause death.
 In fact, some patients are allergic to certain medications and ingredients, so if they are not given the correct medicine, they could have a severe allergic reaction.

 As with any form of medical malpractice, emergency room errors are not acceptable.
 If you have suffered an emergency room error, under the law, you have the right to file a claim against the liable parties and receive proper compensation.